4 Best Practices for The Use of Animation in Education

 The use of animation in education is very popular these days.
 Most teachers, and that includes those who teach higher education, look to it as a way to connect to a more tech-savvy generation of learners.
 But what exactly do you use animation for?
 What techniques are best for your subject?
 When should you use animation?
-It is possible for you to overuse it.
-Well, worry not, because today we will take you through the best practices that you can apply to your course!
+Well, don’t worry, because today we will take you through the best practices that you can apply to your course!

 • Demonstrate abstract concepts